 Everyone knows that it takes a lot of practice to improve your speaking skills.
 That's all it takes.
 Train again and again!
-We know that is complicated to make a speech, to build a presentation.
+We know that it can be complicated to make a speech and to build a presentation.
 No matter what you call it, speaking in front of a group - even a small one - is a fear many people have.

-Yet learning to speak well is the key to building business relationships, especially if you are early in your career.
-People often blame the lack of public speaking skills of young people on the fact that they are always behind their screens, but a more likely explanation is that they simply do not have much experience.
+Yet, learning to speak well is the key to building business relationships, especially if you are early in your career.
+People often blame the lack of public speaking skills of young people on the fact that they are always staring at their screens, but a more likely explanation is that they simply do not have much experience.

 One of the most important things in any person's life is communication.
 In this way, we can send our messages, we can make our ideas known, we can clear up misunderstandings and reach harmony in our relationships.
 Communication is the vehicle that underlies interpersonal relationships and is the foundation of all things.

-If you're looking to improve your public speaking skills, here are some current tactics useful also in training for organizations:
+If you're looking to improve your public speaking skills, here are some current tactics which are also useful for training in organizations:

 1. Focus on preparation.

 Of course, presentation is important, but your success does not depend on the speech itself, but rather on the content you want to put forward.
-Being prepared will give you confidence and show people that you know what you are talking about.
-Repeat several times, out loud, before the main event and you will see, your speech will be a success.
+Being prepared will inspire confidence in yourself and show people that you know what you are talking about.
+Practice repeatedly, out loud, before the main event and you will see, your speech will be a success.

 2. Practice in front of your iPad.